 - Share your family history with your healthcare provider.
-Women with a family history of breast cancer, ovarian cancer, or other specific cancer types may benefit from a CA 125 test, which can find early signs of ovarian cancer, or genetic risk assessment, which looks for hereditary gene mutations that increase an individual’s risk for ovarian cancer.
+Only about 5 to 10% of gynecological cancers are genetic, according to Wellstar Gynecologic Oncologist Dr. Amy Carroll.
+However, some patients may benefit from genetic risk assessment, which looks for hereditary gene mutations that increase an individual’s risk for ovarian cancer.

 - Stay tobacco-free or quit tobacco.
 Again, many health providers can help women with education and resources to quit smoking or vaping for the long haul.
 Quitting tobacco can reduce your risk for some gynecological cancers and many other health conditions.

 Watch for changes in your body & talk to your doctor

 Because there are no screening tests for gynecological cancers other than cervical cancer, it is important for women to be educated on the signs and symptoms—and to act on them.

 “Unfortunately, there are many vague symptoms associated with a lot of gynecologic issues,” Dr. Carroll said.
 “Typically, I tell people if you have any symptom that doesn’t come and go but persists for a couple weeks or more, it’s worthwhile to talk to somebody about it.”